 Spend some time thinking about your own money priorities.
-It will make the hard times easier, and make you so much more likely to succeed.
+It will make the hard times easier and make you much more likely to succeed.

 Now that’s out of the way, let’s dive into the nitty-gritty details.
-In the rest of this post I will explain the whole Barefoot Investor system for you.
+In the rest of this post, I will explain the whole Barefoot Investor system to you.

 Barefoot Investor Buckets

-In this section I’m going to break down the bank accounts and simplify it for you, so you don’t end up like my friend – who gave up.
+In this section, I’m going to break down the bank accounts and simplify them, so you don’t end up like my friend – who gave up.

-The Barefoot Investor recommends splitting your income into three separate groups (“buckets”).
+The Barefoot Investor recommends splitting your income into three separate groups called “buckets.”

-- ✅ Blow Bucket: This is the money you’re going to spend in the short term.
+- Blow Bucket: This is the money you will spend in the short term.
 The money here is used for daily expenses, the occasional splurge, holidays, and some extra cash to fight financial fires.

-In summary, one bucket is for spending money on life, one is for savings for a rainy day/emergency, and another is for long term investments.
+In summary, one bucket is for spending money on life, one is for savings for a rainy day/emergency, and the other is for long-term investments.

-This is the one that causes all the confusion, and for my friend just before, the straw that broke the camel’s back.
+This is the one that causes all the confusion, and for my friend, it is the straw that broke the camel’s back.

 Your Blow bucket is for expenses and splurge money.
-This is the only bucket a lot of Aussies have.
-And it’s one of the reasons why many people find it hard to save.
+A lot of Aussies have just this one bucket and nothing else, and it’s one of the reasons why many people find it hard to save.

 When you use one account for everything, the money just tends to evaporate.
-You might have some general ideas about saving and investing, but when it’s all in the one place, the money just tends to disappear.
+You might have some general ideas about saving and investing, but when it’s all in one place, it’s easier for it to disappear.

-This is where those funny-named bank accounts come in.
+This is where the following funny-named bank accounts come in.

-- ✅ Daily Expenses: For your day-to-day living expenses such as food, housing costs, utilities, fuel.
+- Daily Expenses: For your day-to-day living expenses such as food, housing costs, utilities, and fuel.

-- ✅ Smile: More guilt-free spending money.
-This time for larger purchases that will put a smile on your face, like a holiday, a new couch, or car.
+- Smile: More guilt-free spending money, but this time for larger purchases that will put a smile on your face, like a holiday, a new couch, or a car.

-Under the blow category, the next step is to set up four bank accounts through ING.
+In summary, under the blow category, the next step is to set up four bank accounts.
+You can do this through ING.

 Let’s take a look at each account in more detail.